jongwook-Choi/StyleFlow/README.md

 ## Code
-The code will be updated..
+The public code is under construction.
+If you need the current version, please send us an e-mail.

 ## Contact
 If you have any questions, feel free to ask cjw@vilab.cau.ac.kr or choijw@cau.ac.kr.